4 Smart Tips for Hosting a Pumpkin-Carving Party

 Tip #4: Make a punch or two.

-As with the food, keep the drinks mostly hands-off will make things a lot easier for you.
+As with the food, keeping the drinks mostly hands-off will make things a lot easier for you.
 Of course, you could just serve wine and beer, but mixing up a seasonal punch is a little fancier and more festive, and typically more budget-friendly, too.

 Do you have any tips for hosting a pumpkin-carving party?